 If content is king, then marketing is queen when it comes to boosting customer retention.
-Learn to write posts that reduce churn.
+Learn to write posts that reduce churn and creates loyal customers.

-Whether you create online courses, run a membership site, or operate any other type of subscription-based business, you’ll need to generate enticing and useful content as a bare minimum.
+Whether you create online courses, launch new products and services for ecommerce, run a membership site, or operate any other type of subscription-based business, you’ll need to generate enticing and useful content as a bare minimum.
 Then, you’ll need a system to market this content to get it in front of as many of the right eyeballs (aka, your target audience) as possible.

 To grow any successful subscription-based business, you must have two main ingredients:

 1. A proven way to acquire customers.

 2. A strategy to retain these customers.

 These principles are the bread-and-butter of customer retention and growth.
 You can't ignore either of them if you want to build a successful company that provides customer satisfaction which in turn breeds customer loyalty and increases customer retention rate.

 Harvard research has found that increasing your customers lifetime value and retention by just 5% can increase your profits by 25% to 95%.
 You need content marketing to show your members that their cash investment is well-spent.
 You also need to create value with your subscription or membership offers.